Peter Huxley-Blythe: Early life

 Huxley-Blythe was born in Mansfield, Nottinghamshire, the son of Annie Huxley and Henry Blythe.
 His father was a self-proclaimed "consultant hypnotist" who often worked as a stage hypnotist in the music halls and once ran as a candidate for the Labour Party under the slogan "Look into my Eyes and Vote for Me".
-Shortly after his birth, his family moved to London.".
-His parents' marriage broke up when he was young and he was raised by his mother.
-He attended Chapel Royal Hampton Court and the St Mary of the Angels school, where he specilised in choir singing.
-As a teenager, he was strongly attracted to the British Union of Fascists movement led by Sir Oswald Mosely.
+Shortly after his birth, his family moved to London.
+His parents' marriage broke up when he was young and he was brought up by his mother.
+He attended Chapel Royal Hampton Court and the St Mary of the Angels school, where he specialised in choir singing.
+As a teenager, he was strongly attracted to the British Union of Fascists movement led by Sir Oswald Mosley.
 He attended the Royal Naval College at Dartmouth and in 1939 he was assigned to the training ship HMS Arethusa.
-During the Second World War, he served in the Royal Navy in the Atlantic, Mediterrean and Pacific theaters.
+During the Second World War, he served in the Royal Navy in the Atlantic, Mediterranean and Pacific theaters.
 He went to sea in 1942, and served abroad HMS Renown for two years.
 He then served on abroad HMS Highflyer, HMS Virago and HMS Rapid.